 Once home to the trees, shrubs, and birds that the local Māori (Ngāi Tūāhuriri) used and protected, the development is named after the Karamū tree.
 This tree’s bright berries are a signal that harvest time is here.
 A favourite with native birds including tui and korimako (bellbirds), it’s also beloved by gardeners.

 The respect for sustainability and regeneration that were so vital to life then are rekindled in Karamū today.
 Enlightened planning encourages walking, cycling and allows for shared social spaces, and generous planting.

-Karamū is also in an area where young minds are nurtured.
+Karamū is also in an area with great amenity.
 Surrounded by pre-primary, primary, secondary and tertiary education it is in a pre-eminent position where intellectual achievement and the ability to flourish among peers is valued.

-As Karamū begins a new chapter in its story, it welcomes young and old from far and wide, in a community that encourages everyone to enjoy the fruits of their labour and embrace a promising future.
+As Karamū, Riccarton Park begins a new chapter in its story, it welcomes young and old from far and wide, to a community that will encourage everyone to enjoy the fruits of their labour and embrace a promising future.